-TSL intends to use commercially available sUAS Components for sUAS.
-These sUAS systems will be tested for quality & safety in our test facility before being deployed to the field.
-The sUAS is less than 55 lbs. fully loaded, carries neither a pilot nor passenger, and operates exclusively within a secured area.
+TVPLS intends to use commercially available sUAS Components for sUAS.
+These sUAS systems will be tested for quality & safety before being deployed to the field.
+The sUAS is less than 55 lbs. fully loaded, carries neither a pilot nor passenger, and operates exclusively within a designated area.
 We have a routine maintenance schedule to verify that the sUAS will remain in safe and operational condition.
 Please see Appendix B, for Specific Types of sUAS.